Werner Otto (entrepreneur)

 Werner Otto (13 August 1909 – 21 December 2011) was a German entrepreneur.
-In 1949, he founded Otto GmbH, which eventually became the world's largest mail order group.
+In 1949, he founded the Otto Group, which eventually became the world's largest mail order group.
 He was married three times and had five children.

 Otto and his family consistently ranked among the wealthiest Germans.

 Early life

 Werner Otto was born the son of the retailer Wilhelm Otto and his wife Frieda.
 His mother died shortly after giving birth to a daughter in 1910.
 He attended the school in Schwedt, later the high school in Prenzlau (Uckermark).

 Career

 After a commercial apprenticeship, he started his own business as a retail merchant in Szczecin.

 For the dissemination of leaflets, Otto was sentenced in 1934 to two years imprisonment.
 After his release, he operated a cigar shop and married in 1939 his first wife, Eva Haffner.
 In 1941, their daughter Ingvild was born and two years later son Michael.
 The end of the war saw Otto with a head injury in a military hospital.
 After the war he fled with his family from Soviet-controlled East Germany to Hamburg, which was under British control.
 There he founded a shoe factory in 1948, which went bankrupt a year later in 1949.
 In the same year he divorced.
 Motto for his life was "Panta rhei" — everything flows.